 Since this consultation took place, the design of the Grevillea Park Dragon Boat facility has been revised following consultation with the National Capital Authority (NCA).
 Some changes to the building form were required which have altered the overall look of the building but not the footprint, site location or the functionality of the proposed site.

-As part of the NCA's Works Approval process there will be an opportunity for public comment on the proposed design of the facility - Block 28 Section 33 Barton – 15 Menindee Drive.
-Public comment is now welcome, should you wish to provide feedback please visit the NCA website.
+As part of the NCA's Works Approval process there was an opportunity for public comment on the proposed design of the facility (Block 28 Section 33 Barton – 15 Menindee Drive).
+Public comment is now closed and works have been approved.

 Grevillea Park Dragon Boat Facility Design